-Agencies and Instrumentalities and The District's investments in Florida PRIME and the Florida Education Investment Trust Fund (FEITF), which the SBA and the FEITF indicate are Securities and Exchange Commission Rule 2a7-like external investment pools, as of June 30, 2017, are similar to money market funds in which shares are owned in the fund rather than the underlying investments.
+Agencies and Instrumentalities and The District's investments in Florida PRIME and the Florida Education Investment Trust Fund (FEITF), which the SBA and the FEITF indicate are Securities and Exchange Commission Rule 2a7-like external investment pools, as of June 30, 2018, and operate as a qualifying external investment pool.

 Investments held locally consist of money market mutual funds, commercial paper, corporate notes, United States Treasury notes and strips, and obligations of United States are reported at fair value.
 The District categorizes its fair value measurements within the fair value hierarchy established in accordance with generally accepted accounting principles.
 Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are other observable inputs; Level 3 inputs are significant unobservable inputs.
-Types and amounts of investments held by the District at June 30, 2017 are further described in Note 3.
+Types and amounts of investments held by the District at June 30, 2018 are further described in Note 3.